carolinemainaprojects/AI-Resume-Screener/README.md

 ## 🧪 Example Result

-The application can produce results such as:
+A resume evaluation can produce results such as:

 ```text
 Resume Score: 92/100